Sean Levert: Health and death

 Levert became ill while incarcerated in the Cuyahoga County Correctional Facility, prior to his transfer to a state prison, reporting high blood pressure and hallucinations; he died six days after being admitted to the jail, on March 30.
 The Cuyahoga County coroner ruled in May that his death was caused by complications from sarcoidosis.
-The official Coroner's report also noted contributing factors of high blood pressure, heart disease, diabetes, and withdrawal from Xanax; He was 39 years old.
-In 2010, his widow was awarded $4,000,000 as a result of lawsuit filed against Cuyahoga County.
+The official Coroner's report also noted contributing factors of high blood pressure, heart disease, diabetes, and withdrawal from Xanax; he was 39 years old.
+In 2010, his widow was awarded $4,000,000 as the result of a lawsuit filed against Cuyahoga County.